Nattaporn Phanrit: Club career

 As of upcoming 2012 season, Nattaporn made totally 262 appearances with 4 Thai Premier League clubs and scored a wonder 16 goals as a defender.

 Nattaporn officially announced his retirement from professional football on 11 January 2019 with 18 years on football path.

 International career

 Nattaporn was first called up to Thailand national team in 2003, initially served as left back before firmly established himself into the first team as centre back.
-He was a first team regular in the reign of Peter Reid and Bryan Robson but later dropped to a substitution in recent months of German Winfried Schafer's management.
+He was a first team regular in the reign of Peter Reid and Bryan Robson but later dropped to a substitution in recent months of German Winfried Schäfer's management.
 Nattaporn played in the 2012 King's Cup and the 2012 AFF Suzuki Cup.

 Nattaporn played in the 2010 Asian Games.

 Nattaporn was also a member of the victorious T&T Cup 2008 winning squad.